Biography of William Wallace

-Head put on a spike on London Bridge.
-His body was quartered and sent to be displayed as a deterrent above the sewers of Newcastle, Berwick-upon-Tweed, Perth and Aberdeen.
+His head was put on a spike on London Bridge.
+His body was quartered and sent to be displayed (as a deterrent) above the sewers of Newcastle, Berwick-upon-Tweed, Perth and Aberdeen.
 Some of his remains found their way to St. Machar’s Cathedral, Aberdeen.

 Places of Interest: